OpenNebula/website/content/solutions/deployment_blueprints/disaster_recovery/failover_recovery.md

 rbd mirror image resync one/one-0-0-0
 ```

-After a short time the images should be mirrored from Site B to Site A. You can verify this by running the below command on Site A for each image, and checking the `last_update` line:
+After a short time the images should be mirrored from Site B to Site A. You can verify this by running the below command on Site A for each image, and checking the `last_update` line in the output:

 ```bash
 rbd mirror image status <pool>/<image>